Vice Media Canada Inc., et al. v. Her Majesty the Queen in Right of Canada

 (Publication ban in case) (Sealing order) (Certain information not available to the public)

-Constitutional law - Charter of Rights - Constitutional law — Charter of Rights — Fundamental freedoms — Freedom of the press — Criminal law — Evidence — Search warrant — Production order — Production order issued for records of communications between journalist and source who is under investigation for terrorist activity — Whether production, sealing or non-publication order should have been set aside —How balancing test under third factor set out in Canadian Broadcasting Corp. v.
+Constitutional law — Charter of Rights — Fundamental freedoms — Freedom of the press — Criminal law — Evidence — Search warrant — Production order — Production order issued for records of communications between journalist and source who is under investigation for terrorist activity — Whether production, sealing or non-publication order should have been set aside —How balancing test under third factor set out in Canadian Broadcasting Corp. v.
 Lessard, 3 S.C.R.
-421, for issuing search warrant for media premises, should apply to journalist-source communications? — How should courts assess and weigh “chilling effect” of production order on media’s news-gathering abilities? — If at all, how should courts assess and weigh probative value and usefulness of material sought by means of production order, in terms of its actual value to criminal investigation or to prosecution of crime? — What standard of review should superior courts apply in reviewing ex parte production orders targeting media, to ensure that due consideration and weight is given to Lessard factors?.
+421, for issuing search warrant for media premises, should apply to journalist-source communications? — How should courts assess and weigh “chilling effect” of production order on media’s news-gathering abilities? — If at all, how should courts assess and weigh probative value and usefulness of material sought by means of production order, in terms of its actual value to criminal investigation or to prosecution of crime? — What standard of review should superior courts apply in reviewing ex parte production orders targeting media, to ensure that due consideration and weight is given to Lessard factors?

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.